maartene/TicTacToe/NOTES.md

 * currentplayer is set from the main.swift app.
 This violates encapsulation (this should be the bots job).
 * This is difficult to fix without side effects.
 * But, there is still some time, to improve this.

+## Pom 4:
+* This is out of time, but I just couldn't bare having not finishing the last refactor activity.